thenaterhood/heartbeat/README.md

 feel inclined to share.

 Using a notifier:
-* Import it at the top of the settings.py file
-* Add it to the NOTIFIERS array
+* Add it to the NOTIFIERS array, without the heartbeat.notifiers path prefix

 Hardware Monitors
 ============